SHAUNZXY/SSIFNet/README.md

 # SSIFNet

-We will release the reference implementation of our paper SSIFNet.
+Here we will release the reference implementation of our paper SSIFNet.